faithckorir/JavaMultidimenstionalArrayDemo/README.md

 # JavaMultidimenstionalArrayDemo.

-This a java program that accepts inputs 2D array inputs from stdin and prints their sum.
+This a java program that accepts  2D array inputs from stdin and prints their sum.